Lucca Italy Romanesque Church San Michele Del Foro White Marble

 Romanesque Architecture, Part I: Lucca’s Eclecticism

 Lucca’s Romanesque churches are special favorites of mine because they are so playful: stacks of columns in every shape and color, plus animal statuary galore.
 They remind me of being a kid in the candy store who’s told it’s ok to pick one of everything.
-Perhaps the best examples are the facades of the San Martino Cathedral and the San Michele in Foro, both of which feature tiers of colored, carved, patterned columns, of which no two are the same.
+Perhaps the best examples are the facades of the San Martino Cathedral and the San Michele in Foro, both of which feature tiers of colored, carved, patterned columns, each one unique.

 Local legend says the cathedral’s collection originated in a contest for the best column: instead of awarding a winner, the townspeople decided to use them all, thus saving the price of a prize and fabricating a whole new set.
 Whether or not that’s true, the one-of-each approach shows up in other places, such as the bell tower with a different number of openings on each level (a feature typical of Italian Romanesque).